rjkretschmar3/FabSec/README.md

 giants on whose shoulders I stand.
 [Hyperledger Fabric's Read the Docs](https://hyperledger-fabric.readthedocs.io/en/release-2.2/)

-FabSec (short for Fabric Security) is a exploration in the potential of using Hyperledger Fabric's Distributed Ledger Technology as a dedicated security network.
-Hyperledger is an ecosystem of different tools, libraries, and frameworks for creating different types of
-Blockchains: from private and permissioned ones to public and permissionless ones.
+FabSec (short for Fabric Security) is an exploration in the potential of using Hyperledger Fabric's Distributed Ledger Technology as a dedicated security network.
+Hyperledger is an ecosystem of different tools, libraries and frameworks for creating different types of Blockchains: from private and permissioned to public and permissionless.
 Fabric is one of those Blockchain frameworks.
-It allows multiple actors to share a blockchain between them for any use case that they could think to apply it to.
-This project attempts to explore the use of this technology in the security space, namely having a dedicated security network between actors.
-These actors can be two (or more) organizations looking to join forces and pool security resources or, and this is how the idea start, to have a security for Wide-Area Network (WANs) and/or Metropolitan-Area Networks (MANs).
+It allows multiple actors to share a blockchain between themsevles for any Use Case which to they could think to apply it.

+This project attempts to explore use of this technology in the security space, namely having a dedicated security network between actors.
+These actors can be two (or more) organizations looking to join forces and pool security resources.
+How this idea started was thinking about having a dedicated security network as an overlay to something like a Wide-Area Network (WAN) specifically that of a Metropolitan-Area Network (MAN).
 An extended hope is that this could one day be applied to non-permissioned and/or public blockchains in future work.

 *A note about terminology: You'll see a few terms being thrown around such as Consortium Blockchain and Distributed Ledger Technology.
 For the purposes of this project, these are almost interchangeable,